-- 116 The Council may appoint a Data Protection Officer. - 117 The Council shall have in place, and keep under review a Data Protection Policy dealing with responses to individuals exercising statutory rights concerning their personal data, and responses to and management of personal data, etc.
+- 118 The Council may appoint a Data Protection Officer. - 119 The Council shall have in place, and keep under review: - a Data Protection Policy dealing with responses to individuals exercising statutory rights concerning their personal data, and responses to and management of personal data, etc; - records of all personal data breaches comprising the facts relating to any breach, its effects and the remedial action taken. - 120 The Council shall ensure that information communicated in any privacy notice is in an easily accessible and available form and kept up to date. - 121 The Council shall maintain a written record of its processing activities.